ISSAE-NSY205/parkingsystemCnam/README.md

 To run the tests from maven, go to the folder that contains the pom.xml file and execute the below command.

 `mvn test`
+Action by Mira: some tests are added but more tests need to be added as well.